Atlanta Defective Tires Attorneys

 Tire manufacturers have three main responsibilities:

-- Make safe, quality tires;
+- Design and manufacture quality tires;

-If you or a loved one has been injured in a car accident that was caused by a defective tire, the experienced Atlanta tire defect lawyers at The Law Offices of Wayne Grant, P.C., may be able to help.
-Contact us today to learn more about your potential claim at 866-249-5513 or 404-995-3955.
+If you or a loved one has been injured in a car accident that was caused by a defective tire, the experienced Atlanta vehicle defect lawyers at Grant Law Office may be able to help.
+Contact us today to learn more about your potential claim at (404) 995-3955.